 Disclaimer: This article may contain affiliate links.
 Clicking on them may earn Costa Rica Vibes a commission, at no extra cost to you.
 Thank you for your support!

-Christmas in Costa Rica: Worth a Visit? and What to Expect
+Christmas in Costa Rica: What to Expect, Weather, Traditions & Travel Tips

-As a couple who has lived in Costa Rica since 2016, we have a lot of experience celebrating the holidays here.
+We’ve lived in Costa Rica since 2016.
+So, we have a lot of experience celebrating the holidays here.
 We created this guide to fill you in on traditions, fun things to do, how to enjoy a Christmas meal, places to visit and avoid, the weather, and more.
 Let’s get to it!

 Christmas in Costa Rica at a Glance